That Girl Cooks Healthy

 steps 3-4 roasting tomatoes and peppers and sauteing

-• In a medium sized saucepan pour in the other 2tbsp of oil then begin to saute the garlic and onions until translucent on medium heat
+• In a medium sized saucepan pour in the other 2tbsp of oil then begin to saute the onion and garlic until translucent on medium heat.

 steps 5-6 sauteing and adding bell peppers and tomatoes to pot

-• Add the carrots and celery to the saucepan, cook for a further 2-3 minutes, be sure to stir and season the veggies with the pink salt and black pepper throughout the given time.
+• Add the carrots and celery to the saucepan, cook for a further 2-3 minutes, be sure to stir throughout the given time.

 steps 7-8 pureeing the soup